-The Digital Hall of Fame, currently in progress, is a project for the Canadian Country Music Hall of Fame, in Merritt, BC.
+The Digital Hall of Fame is a project for the Canadian Country Music Hall of Fame, in Merritt, BC.
 It reimagines how the institution pays tribute to its music artist inductees, replacing traditional plaques hung on a wall with a digital, multimedia display showcasing the artists’ careers through images, audio and video.

 The digital “plaques” be sorted, browsed and searched according to visitors’ preferences, and carry not only a variety of media from the artists themselves, but also audio and video introductions allowing modern artists to pay tribute to those who influenced their careers.

 The project is displayed on a touch screen for manual interaction.
 Audio is presented through a directional speaker that isolates sound around the visitor interacting with the display, without disturbing surrounding visitors throughout the hall.
 It features short- and long-play modes to accommodate seasonal demand changes and maximize visitor throughput during peak times, while making its full content available at times of lower visitor activity.